Spirit in the Sky: Certifications

-Gareth Gates (with the Kumars) version
+Gareth Gates version

-"Spirit in the Sky" served as the first single from Pop Idol runner-up Gareth Gates's second studio album, Go Your Own Way.
-The single was released on March 14, 2003, and was the official Comic Relief charity single for 2003.
+"Spirit in the Sky" was the first single from Pop Idol runner-up Gareth Gates's second studio album, Go Your Own Way.
+The single was released on March 10, 2003, and was the official Comic Relief charity single for 2003.
 The song features guest vocals from the Kumars.
 The song peaked at number one on the UK Singles Chart, becoming Gates' fourth number-one single.
 Gates' version has been certified platinum by BPI in the UK.